Zhongqi0402/Digital_Support_Center/README.md

 ### C5.

-If you want to test backend API endpoints, please use Postman.
+~~If you want to test backend API endpoints, please use Postman.~~ Please run the application code to see features.

 # Backend Component